 D. Radiology

-Does the trauma center have policies designed to ensure that trauma patients who may require resuscitation and monitoring are accompanied by appropriately trained providers during transportation to and while in the radiology department?
+Does the trauma center have policies designed to ensure that appropriately trained providers accompany trauma patients who may require resuscitation and monitoring during transportation to and while in the radiology department?
 (Yes/No)

 Who provides FAST for trauma patients?
 (Check all that apply)